-Ulrich Museum Spring 2014 Events
+Ulrich Museum Summer 2014 Events

 All Ulrich events are free, open to the public, and located at the museum, unless noted otherwise.

 THURSDAY, AUGUST 7, 7-9 P.M.

 McKnight Outdoor Plaza (between the Ulrich Museum and the School of Art and Design)

 Expand your artistic experience with this free summer concert series featuring lively acoustic music, and singer-songwriters locally grown and from around the country.
 Each month, the Ulrich Museum

 of Art invites you to bring your lawn chair—we’ll provide the refreshments—relax in the scenery of the Wichita State University campus, and enjoy Art For Your Ears!